Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/intro_slides.md

 ## Regression testing

-- Generating an expected result is not possible in some situations
+- Generating an expected result is not possible in some situations.
-- Compare the current actual result with a previous actual result
+- Compare the current actual result with a previous actual result.
-- No guarantee that the current actual result is correct
+- No guarantee that the current actual result is correct.
-- Risk of a bug being carried over indefinitely
+- Risk of a bug being carried over indefinitely.
-- Main purpose is to identify changes in the current state of the code
+- Main purpose is to identify changes in the current state of the code.

 ---

 ## Some important points

-- Aim for high test coverage
+- Aim for high test coverage.
-- Comparison of floating point variables needs to be done to a certain tolerance
+- Comparison of floating point variables needs to be done to a certain tolerance.
-- Comparing visualizations is often very sensitive, it is better to compare the underlying data instead
+- Comparing visualizations is often very sensitive, it is better to compare the underlying data instead.
-- Test-driven development (TDD) vs. Checking-driven development (CDD)
+- Test-driven development (TDD) vs. Checking-driven development (CDD).
-- Validation vs. Verification from the perspective of testing scientific software
+- Validation vs. Verification from the perspective of testing scientific software.
-- Always make sure that a test breaks when it is supposed to
+- Always make sure that a test breaks when it is supposed to.

 ---